ligoj/ligoj/app-ui/README.md

 (In addition of endpoint properties)

 ```
 server.port                 = ${SERVER_PORT}
 server.address              = ${SERVER_HOST}
-server.context-path   = /${CONTEXT}
+server.servlet.context-path = /${CONTEXT}
 security.max-sessions       = "1" # max concurrent session for one user, "-1" unlimited
 security                    = "Trusted" # or "Rest" corresponds to the security mode the UI node authenticate the user
 sso.url                     = ${ligoj.endpoint.api.url}/security/login # Authentication end-point URL
 sso.content                 = {"name":"%s","password":"%s"}
 app-env                     = auto # Suffix for index and login HTML files, maybe "-prod", "auto" or empty.
 When "auto", the suffix is guessed from the way the application is started
 ```